FY 2020 Funding Strategy for Research Grants

 Competing Research Applications (New, Renewals, and Revisions):

-Although NIMH does not have a specific pay line, the Institute expects to support most of the applications that have an impact score up to the 10th percentile, many between the 10th and 20th percentiles, and some beyond the 20th percentile, based on factors such as the Institute’s Strategic Plan, programmatic portfolio consideration, and availability of funds.
+Although NIMH does not have a specific pay line, the Institute expects to support most of the applications that have an impact score up to the 10th percentile, many between the 10th and 20th percentiles, and some beyond the 20th percentile, based on factors articulated in the Institute’s Strategic Plan, ensuring diverse perspectives are represented, programmatic portfolio consideration, and availability of funds.
 Overall, as in past years, we expect to support approximately three-fourths of the applications under the 20th percentile (or with comparable impact scores for non-percentiled applications).

 - For Research Project Grants (RPGs), Centers, and Other Research Mechanisms (excluding Research Career Development):